gwax/www-gwax/posts/2007/07/on-ice-blocks.rst

 involves no more than some blocks of ice, some towels and a hill with well mown grass.
-In some parts of the world, ice blocks aren't the easiest thing to come by but, in Woods Hole, the local liquor store sells them in order to accomodate people with house boats and old fashioned ice boxes.
+In some parts of the world, ice blocks aren't the easiest thing to come by but, in Woods Hole, the local liquor store sells them in order to accommodate people with house boats and old fashioned ice boxes.
 I've got plenty of towels, so that's no problem.
 The well mown grass hill is where Woods Hole really shines; we have a fancy golf course with a very steep hill in the middle of Hole 13's